Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 Ridge Regression failed to generalize (\(R^{2} = 0.185\), RMSE~\(= 1.706\)~GPa): the parity plot shows predictions collapsing into discrete clusters aligned with training load levels, failing to resolve material variance along the 1:1 diagonal.
 This baseline shows that the mapping from shallow-indentation features to size-independent high-load reference hardness is non-linear and cannot be captured by a linear model regardless of the feature engineering applied.

-Random Forest and XGBoost, on other hand, resolved this non-linearity, achieving test~\(R^{2}\)~of 0.990 and 0.980 respectively, with both models clustering tightly along the 1:1 diagonal.
+Random Forest and XGBoost resolved this non-linearity, achieving test~\(R^{2}\)~of 0.990 and 0.980 respectively, with both models clustering tightly along the 1:1 diagonal.
 A systematic train-to-test RMSE divergence is present in both (factor of approximately 1.9 for Random Forest), indicating memorization of the augmented noise structure.
 Residual scatter in the intermediate hardness range is attributable to the microstructural complexity of the E426 specimen, confirmed by a larger hardness deviation from the supplier, and discussed further in Section~\ref{generalization-and-boundary-testing}.

-The constrained 64×8×64 bottleneck architecture achieved the strongest internal generalization: test RMSE~\(= 0.184\)~GPa,~\(R^{2} = 0.990\), and the narrowest train-to-test RMSE ratio of all evaluated models.
+Among the unconstrained models, the 64×8×64 bottleneck architecture achieved the strongest internal accuracy: test RMSE~\(= 0.184\)~GPa, \(R^{2} = 0.990\), and the narrowest train-to-test RMSE ratio of the conventional models.
 The tighter convergence relative to the standard 64×64 network (RMSE~\(= 0.249\)~GPa, \(R^{2} = 0.980\)) is consistent with the bottleneck compressing collinear load-scaling information shared by~\(P_{\max}\),~\(W_{\text{tot}}\), and~\(h_{\max}\), retaining only feature combinations carrying independent information about the material elastoplastic state.
-The 8-neuron intermediate width was identified as optimal in the manual sweep; a systematic ablation was not performed and remains a limitation of the current architecture analysis.
+The 8-neuron intermediate width was identified as optimal in the manual sweep.